prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 | Approved | 1288 | 1251 | 117 |
 | Rejected | 771 | 621 | 221 |

+* Majority of the applicants who did *post graduate* got rejected.
+* Majority of the applicants who did *not graduate* has got the loan approved.

 <br>

 ```sql